Sometime it is nice to put a signature on a picture, may be a photo that you want to publish in you site or to expose in

 - Ensure that your foreground color is set to black: you will be able so set the color of your signature afterwards, every time you will want, changing the color of the brush you are going to create.

 Possibly try also to apply the bold and/or italic style …

 - Select the Rectangle Marquee Tool and draw a box around the name you written, trying to get your marquee selection as close as you can to the text.

-- Once you’ve got your selection made, go to the Edit menu and choose Define Brush Preset (or Define Brush from Selection).
+- Once you’ve got your selection made, go to the Edit menu and choose Define Brush from Selection (or Define Brush Preset).
 When the name box pops up, you can name it appropriately like “My Signature” in order to then easily find it in the brush combo selection box.

 From now on, you will have listed your new brush among others ones and you can choose it every time you want to add your signature to a picture.
 Note that every time you can select its size, color and opacity as you like …